Connect with us

 Suraya Group was, for example, a subject of hard-hitting conversations last month after many of its projects fell behind schedule due to a liquidity crisis that has hit the company in recent years.

-The company, which was founded in 2006 by Pete and Sue Muraya, said it was adversely affected by interest rate caps, introduced in 2016, uncertainties of the 2017 polls and macroeconomic factors such as rising inflation that has eroded the purchasing powers of home buyers.
+Founded in 2006 by Pete and Sue Muraya, the company cited adverse effects from interest rate caps introduced in 2016, uncertainties surrounding the 2017 polls, and macroeconomic factors like rising inflation that eroded home buyers’ purchasing power.

 Danson Kagai is a skilled architect with a degree from the University of Nairobi.
 He has a wealth of experience in covering mega projects in Kenya, and is passionate about the built environment.